Land High-Quality SEO Clients With This Cold Email Tactic

 #3.
 Outreach automation and the perfect pitch

-When you feel like you’ve found the right trees to bark upon, it is time to make sure your bark is strong enough not to be ignored.
-In other words, after you’ve used the client prospecting process to target the Goldilocks zone clients, it is time to reach out to them with something palpable.
+When you feel like you’ve found the right doors to knock on, it is time to make sure your message is strong enough to get through.
+In other words, after you’ve used the client prospecting process to target the Goldilocks zone clients, it is time to reach out to them with something specific.

 This is when outreach automation comes into play.
 Putting together potent, informative yet concise outreach emails is what will ultimately close a client.